samrap/laravel-validation/README.md

 ##### Multiple Rulesets
 Laravel Validation expects a `rules` property on your validator class, but it is possible to define additional properties and use those in specific cases.
 You may have different requirements when updating a record vs storing, or have unique rules if a user is of a specific role.

-Let's define an `updating` property on the `App\Validation\UserValidator` class with specific rules for updating a user:
+Let's define an `updating` property on the `App\Validators\UserValidator` class with specific rules for updating a user:

 ```
 protected $updating = [